mrled/alpine-rpi4-aports-docker/README.md

 ## Using it

-1. Build the container: `docker build -t alpinebuilder:latest .`
+1. Build the container: `docker build -t alpinebuilder:latest --build-args HOST_UID=1001 .`

+    - Note the `HOST_UID` must be set to your host user's UID for permissions to work properly.
+(Find this with the `id` command on your Raspberry Pi.)

 2. Set up a directory on your Docker host for artifacts that you want to keep after you exit:
     `mkdir -p ~/alpinebuilder/{home,distfiles}`